Avaiga/taipy-doc/docs/manuals/about.md

 ## Taipy REST - `taipy.rest`

-The `taipy.rest` package allows you to interact with Taipy Core concepts such as scenarios, pipelines, etc. through a dedicated REST API.
+The `taipy.rest` package allows you to access Taipy Core functionalities such as scenarios management, pipelines and task orchestration, data management, etc., through a dedicated REST API.
 This package aims to provide a solution to easily integrate Taipy applications with other IT systems.
-The API comes with multiple endpoints for you to work with Taipy Core concept conveniently and efficiently.
+The API comes with multiple endpoints for you to work with Taipy Core conveniently and efficiently.

 [:material-arrow-right: Taipy REST user manual](rest/index.md)